Coronavirus: Covid-19: Community healthcare frontliners left out of planning and training, says nurses union

 “We don’t have benefits, we are not permanent.
 We’ve got nothing.
 We are not recognised [by government] but we think that some people do recognise us.
 They know that if we are here, life is easier.”

 Since Modise’s position does not come with benefits and a living wage, in the event that she falls ill, her medical costs are hers to bear.
 And with the local outbreak of Covid-19, Modise’s work positions her at the front line of dealing with potential cases of the virus.
 A risk she is neither financially ready for, nor by virtue of skills.
-Despite Minister Zweli Mkhize repeatedly claiming that South Africa is ready to deal with the outbreak, the realities on the ground look different.
+Despite Minister Zweli Mkhize repeatedly claiming that South Africa is ready to deal with the outbreak, Modise’s reality contradicts the minister’s claims.

 “We don’t have PPE [personal protective equipment] or masks.
 No one came to train us on how to deal with this virus,” says Modise